-I believe that a pedagogically effective undergraduate course should 1) elucidate the contents of the course so that students can easily grasp them, 2) be intellectually stimulating, and 3) teach students how to be critical, autonomous thinkers.
+I believe that a pedagogically effective undergraduate course should (1) elucidate the contents of the course so that students can easily grasp them, (2) be intellectually stimulating, and (3) teach students how to be critical, autonomous thinkers.
 To achieve these aims, there are various teaching techniques that I employ.

 Moreover, so that my students can become critical and autonomous thinkers, I assign independent research assignments such as reflection papers or term papers and ask them to focus on addressing questions that challenge them to creatively and thoughtfully draw connections across time and cultures.
 I also insist that students do not merely summarize the course’s readings so far but instead think critically about the course material and produce insights that we have not discussed in class.
-The result of such assignments is that my students have been able to engage critically with the course material.
-For instance, in my Modern Hinduism course, my students at the College of William and Mary have written insightful papers on a number of issues, ranging from the complexities that arise in a guru-student relationship (especially when abuse is concerned), the complicated nature of dharma (morality or righteousness) in the Hindu epics, social issues that might arise from certain interpretations of karma, and so on.

 My teaching methodology also aims to promote diversity, equity, and inclusion.
 In the classroom, I strive to promote diversity, inclusion, and belonging through the following means.
 First, I structure my courses so that I include readings from marginalized groups, such as women and people of color.
 Second, I endeavor to foreground topics such as race, gender, and caste in order to draw attention to certain pressing issues relating to social exclusion and to encourage critical thinking on such issues.
-For instance, when teaching RELI 308: Introduction to the Bhagavad Gītā at the College of William and Mary, I have drawn attention to some of the complex issues surrounding the motif of equality (samatva).
+For instance, when teaching RELG 308: Introduction to the Bhagavad Gītā at the College of William and Mary, I have drawn attention to some of the complex issues surrounding the motif of equality (samatva).
 I highlight that while on the one hand, the motif of samatva encourages individuals to view others with an equal eye, on the other hand, discriminatory practices against women and lower-caste individuals often undermine real-world attempts to truly achieve this spiritual equality on the ground.
 I challenge students to think about this tension between scriptural text and sociocultural context, and in doing so, my students have been able to think more critically about the interrelationship between religion and society.

-The following is one of teaching evaluations.
 “Akshay supervised me for a 3,000-word coursework essay on Hinduism which was worth half of my marks for my World Religions paper.
 His supervisions were engaging, and he gave me good advice on both the structure and argument of my essay, and academic style and writing, as well as pointing out areas for analysis I hadn’t considered.
 He answered my questions clearly, and was well-organized in setting up and attending our supervisions.
 I received a first for the paper, which was my highest first-year grade.”